Contractor Licensing/Master Electricians

 Yes, contractors from outside Ontario must meet the same requirements as those working in Ontario.
 They must obtain an ECRA/ESA Electrical Contractor licence.
 See the Requirements for an Electrical Contractor Licence.

 Yes, if you hold a valid “Certificat de competence - compagnon” from Quebec, you are allowed to work as an electrician under a Licensed Electrical Contractor in Ontario.
-You are also eligible to become a Master Electrician with ECRA/ESA without registering with the Ontario College of Trades.
+You are also eligible to become a Master Electrician with ESA without registering with Skilled Trades Ontario.
 However, Ontario does not recognize the Maitre Electricien designation.

 No, the Master Electrician’s licence from any other country or province is not accepted in Ontario.
 To get your Master Electrician’s licence in Ontario, you must pass the Master Electrician exam administered by the Electrical Safety Authority.